-Los Penasquitos Canyon Preserve is a publicly-owned, open space area, dedicated for both resource protection and public recreation.
+Los Peñasquitos Canyon Preserve is a publicly-owned, open space area, dedicated for both resource protection and public recreation.
 Although the City has prepared a draft master plan for the preserve, this has neither undergone full public review at the local level nor been submitted to the Coastal Commission for certification as part of the City's LCP.
-Thus, the Los Penasquitos Canyon Preserve, which includes Lopez Canyon, remains an area of deferred certification, where the Commission retains coastal development permit authority and Chapter 3 is the standard of review.
+Thus, the Los Peñasquitos Canyon Preserve, which includes Lopez Canyon, remains an area of deferred certification, where the Commission retains coastal development permit authority and Chapter 3 is the standard of review.
 Nonetheless, the proposed repair of the trunk sewer is fully consistent with the draft master plan.
 As discussed in previous findings, the proposal, as conditioned, is also fully consistent with Chapter 3 of the Coastal Act.
 Therefore, the Commission finds that approval of the proposed development, with the attached conditions, should not prejudice the ability of the City to complete a certifiable plan for the preserve and continue implementation of its LCP in other areas of the City.

 6. Consistency with the California Environmental Quality Act (CEQA).

-Section 13096 of the Commission's Code of Regulations requires Commission approval of coastal development permits to be supported by a finding showing the permit to be consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
+Section 13096 of the Commission's Code of Regulations requires Commission approval of Coastal Development Permits to be supported by a finding showing the permit, as anditioned, to be consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
 Section 21080.5(d)(2)(A) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse effect which the activity may have on the environment.

-As discussed herein, the proposed project will not cause significant adverse impacts to the environment.
-Specifically, the project, as conditioned, has been found consistent with the biological resource, water quality, visual resource and public access policies of the Coastal Act.
-There are no feasible alternatives or mitigation measures available which would substantially lessen any significant adverse impact which the activity might have on the environment.
-Therefore, the Commission finds that the proposed project is the least environmentally damaging feasible alternative and is consistent with the requirements of the Coastal Act to conform to CEQA.
+The proposed project has been conditioned in order to be found consistent with the Chapter 3 policies of the Coastal Act.
+Mitigation measures, including conditions addressing monitoring of biological impacts, will minimize all adverse environmental impacts.
+As conditioned, there are no feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impact which the activity may have on the environment.
+Therefore, the Commission finds that the proposed project is the least environmentally-damaging feasible alternative and is consistent with the requirements of the Coastal Act to conform to CEQA.